Fred-ef/AlgoID-test-release/README.md

-# AlgoID-test-release
+# AlgoID
-(DEVELOPMENT DESCRIPTION) Test release for the AlgoID SSI Framework
+(TEMPORARY DEVELOPEMENT DESCRIPTION): DID method for the Algorand Blockchain based on W3C DID-specification and Algoand's TEAL Stateful Contracts